List of Famous Conspiracy Cases during British Rule in India

-The Revolutionary movement for Indian independence is a part of the Indian Struggle for freedom movement comprising the actions of the underground revolutionary factions.
-There were known & unknown contributors in the India’s struggle movement.
-It was accompanied by the moderate leadership, extremist leadership and revolutionary activities of Indian youth, but all they were fighting with their own methodologies to end the East India Company rule.
+The Revolutionary movement for Indian independence is a part of the Indian Struggle for freedom comprising the actions of the underground revolutionary factions.
+There were known & unknown contributors to India’s freedom struggle movement.
+It was accompanied by the moderate leadership, extremist leadership, and revolutionary activities of Indian youth.
+They all fought with their methodologies to end the East India Company rule.
 The British Government was also involved in the conspiracy to overcome the revolutionary activities against their imperial rule.

 1. Muzaffarpur Conspiracy Case (1908 AD)

-It was a revolutionary conspiracy by the Khudiran Bose and Praful Chaki to kill the Chief Presidency Magistrate DH Kingsford of Muzaffarpur.
-They threw bombs on a vehicle of DH Kingsford but he was safe and unfortunately two British women were killed in the attack.
-Later on Kudiram Bose was arrested by the Indian British police officer Nandalal Banerjee, who was later shot dead by the Narendranath Banerjee.
+It was a revolutionary conspiracy by the Khudiram Bose and Praffula Chaki to kill the Chief Presidency Magistrate DH Kingsford of Muzaffarpur.
+They threw bombs on a vehicle of DH Kingsford but he escaped the attack and unfortunately, two British women were killed.
+Later on, Khudiram Bose was arrested by the Indian British police officer Nandalal Banerjee, who was later shot dead by Narendranath Banerjee.
 Prafulla Chaki committed suicide when he was about to be arrested by the Police.
-Khudiram Bose was the youngest India who was hanging by the British.
+Khudiram Bose was the youngest Indian who was hanged by the British.

 2. Delhi Conspiracy Case (1912 AD)

-This incident was also called as Delhi-Lahore Conspiracy.
-It was organised by the Indian revolutionary underground in Bengal and Punjab and headed by Rashbehari Bose to assassinate the then Viceroy of India, Lord Hardinge.
-Basant Kumar Biswas, Amir Chand and Avadh Behari were convicted and executed in the trial of this Delhi Conspiracy Case.
-Rash Behari Bose was identified as the person who threw the bomb.
+This incident is also known as Delhi-Lahore Conspiracy.
+It was organized by the Indian revolutionary underground in Bengal and Punjab and headed by Ras Bihari Bose to assassinate the then Viceroy of India, Lord Hardinge.
+Basant Kumar Biswas, Amir Chand, and Avadh Behari were convicted and executed in the trial of this Delhi Conspiracy Case.

 3. Peshawar Conspiracy Case (1922-1927 AD)

-It was a trail against the Mujahirs, who had tried to sneak in India from Russia in order to start communist movement in India.
+It was a trial against the Mujahirs, who had tried to sneak in India from Russia in order to start a communist movement in India.
 There were five cases which continued from 1922 to 1927 AD.
-The Indian Subcontinent British government was terrified by the idea of spread of communism.
-It was not the only case which became popular and stimulated the imagination of the young population of the Indian Subcontinent, there were similar such cases.
+The Indian Subcontinent British government was terrified by the idea of the spread of communism.
+It was not the only case that became popular and stimulated the imagination of the young population of the Indian Subcontinent, there were many other similar cases.
 Among them, the Kanpur Bolshevik Case of May 1924 can be quoted as a substantiating case.

 4. Kanpur Bolshevik Conspiracy Case (1924 AD)